golutra/.github/profile/README.md

 ### License and Security

 - Ownership: All code is owned by @seekskyworld.
-- Commercial licensing or authorization is not permitted.
+- Commercial use is permitted only with prior authorization.
 - Security reporting: see [SECURITY.md](../SECURITY.md).

 <a id="zh"></a>